millaw/Sanitize-Custom-Fields-for-mod_security-with-preview/README.md

 - No conflicts with other meta field plugins

 ## License
-This plugin is licensed under the **MIT License**.
+This plugin is licensed under the **GPLv3 License**.
 Feel free to modify and contribute!

 ## Contribution
 Pull requests are welcome!
 If you encounter any issues, please open an issue on GitHub.